vipulnaik/diet-exercise-health/notes/2023-wisdom-tooth-removal.md

 * [SHOULD I GO UNDER FOR MY WISDOM TEETH REMOVAL OR STAY AWAKE?](https://www.keemsmile.com/should-i-go-under-for-my-wisdom-teeth-removal-or-stay-awake)
 * [Sedation Options for Wisdom Teeth Extractions](https://www.absolutedental.com/blog/sedation-options-for-wisdom-teeth-extractions/#:~:text=Is%20Sedation%20Necessary%20for%20Wisdom,local%20anesthesia%20before%20the%20surgery.)

-### First operation around May
+### First operation around July

-I'd like to do the first phase of removal around May, by which time I expect to be caught up with the most time-sensitive portions of my backlog.
+I'd like to do the first phase of removal around July, by which time I expect to be caught up with the most time-sensitive portions of my backlog.
 Depending on the experience with that operation, I'll figure out when to get my second operation.